joaohenggeler/twitch-chat-highlights/README.md

 * `chat_transcript_bot.py`: a script that runs a bot that joins a given number of Twitch channels and saves any public chat messages posted during a live stream to the database. **Be sure to get a streamer's permission before running this bot on their channel.**

-* `get_chat_highlights.py`: a script that processes any saved chat messages in the database between two dates, generates a summary of the top highlights in different categories, and optionally plots the chat's reactions over time.
+* `get_chat_highlights.py`: a script that processes any saved chat messages in the database between two dates, generates a summary text file with the top highlights in different categories, and optionally creates images that plot chat's reactions during each live stream.

 * `common.py`: a module that defines any general purpose functions used by all scripts, including loading configuration files, connecting to the database, and handling Twitch's timestamp formats.